BingX Review 2026

 BingX has never been hacked since launching in 2018.
 They store roughly 90% of assets in cold storage and maintain a $10 million protection fund.
 They are registered with AUSTRAC in Australia and hold Exempt Payment Services status in Singapore.

-I need to be direct about the protection fund. $10 million is small.
+The protection fund deserves direct scrutiny. $10 million is small.
 Bitget has $300 million.
 Binance's SAFU fund exceeds $1 billion.
 OKX holds $700 million+.
 If BingX suffered a major breach, $10 million would cover a fraction of user losses.
-This is the single biggest reason I would not store six figures on the platform.
+This is the single biggest reason we would not recommend storing six figures on the platform.
 Keep your active trading capital there.
 Move profits to a hardware wallet regularly.

 The regulatory picture is mixed.
 AUSTRAC registration is more than what fully offshore exchanges have, but BingX lacks FCA, SEC, MiCA, or BaFin licensing.
 They are not available to US users, and Canadian and Singapore residents face restrictions.